September 16, 2014

 So, if the price offered to you is legitimately good enough, and you’re tired of shopping and negotiating, feel free to buy it.
 But don’t buy it just because you think it’s a limited offer.
 It’s not.
 You could come in a month later and that price will likely still be honored.

 Important caveat: On certain products, like the Serta iSeries or Tempurpedic, there is a minimum price the retailer is allowed to sell it for, and during some holiday sales, the manufacturer reduces that minimum selling price.
-For example, this past Labor Day 2014, Serta offered a free boxspring with the purchase of any of their mattresses, and the retailers were allowed to match that.
+For example, Labor Day 2014, Serta offered a free boxspring with the purchase of any of their mattresses, and the retailers were allowed to match that.
 The day that promotion ended, that sale offer legitimately expired.
 If a customer tried getting that price the next day, they were unlikely to get it.

 The shady part is when the salesman invents some fictional sale to try to pressure you into buying now.
 Take the salesman’s reduced offer and continue to shop around with that if you have the time and inclination.